-•provide starting points for the development of an appropriate curriculum.

-•identify and focus attention on action to support the child within the class.

-•use the assessment processes to identify any learning difficulties.

-ensure on-going observation and assessment provides regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning. involve parents in implementing a joint learning approach at home.
+- •Provide starting points for the development of an appropriate curriculum. - •Identify and focus attention on action to support the child within the class. - •Use the assessment processes to identify any learning difficulties. - •Ensure on-going observation and assessment provides regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning. •Involve parents in implementing a joint learning approach at home.

 At Berkswell, provision that is 'additional to or different from' that available to all, will be recorded on an 'Intervention group' plan.
 However, children who have been identified as having a specific barrier to learning will have an IEP (individual Education Plan) targets sheet.
 This will be written by the class teacher in consultation with the pupil, where specific attention is paid to the 'child's voice' and their own concerns are noted and used to set future targets.
-There will also be in consultation with the SEND co-ordinator and it may also involve consultation and advice from external agencies.
-Plans for the use of support, should relate to a clear set of expected outcomes and the progress towards these outcomes should be tracked and reviewed regularly.
+There will also be consultation with the SEND co-ordinator and it may also involve consultation and advice from external agencies.
+IEPs should relate to a clear set of expected outcomes and the progress towards these outcomes should be tracked and reviewed termly.